thezeroalpha/vim-schemer/README.md

 # Schemer: a Vim colorscheme generator
 ## What?
 This plugin defines a much simpler language for writing colorschemes, and generates a Vim colorscheme file automatically, including all necessary boilerplate.
+It gives you an empty slate: if you don't define anything in your colors heme, you get an empty colors heme (as opposed to the default that Vim uses).

 It consists of:
 * a new filetype, 'schemer', with the extension '.schemer'